 Spacious Holiday House in Ticonderoga: Ti Mill House

 Officially listed within the National Register of Historic Places, this charming holiday home is a small slice of local heritage.
 It’s also walking distance from the Star Trek Original Series Set Tour, making it a popular option with Trekkies and TV lovers.
 The interiors are carefully restored in a way that still respects the building’s history – creating an inviting and inspiring space.

 Charming Log Home in Ticonderoga: Lakefront Adirondack

-Larger groups might be more tempted by this gorgeous cabin right on the shores of the lake.
+Larger groups might be more tempted by this gorgeous cabin in the Adirondacks sitting right on the shores of the lake.
 Sleeping up to 14 people across four bedrooms, this is super affordable for big parties.
 It has been featured in holiday home magazines thanks to its stunning interior design and calm atmosphere.
 Mossy Point Boat Launch is within walking distance – perfect for a family fishing trip.

 Budget Hotel in Ticonderoga: Super 8 by Wyndham

 Super 8 by Wyndham is a popular chain for budget travellers across North America, and their Ticonderoga offering comes with fantastic guest reviews.
 Surrounded on all sides by the Adirondack Mountains, this is a great way to enjoy the stunning scenery without breaking the bank.
 Rooms are pretty basic but well decorated and peaceful.
 A continental breakfast is also included in the room rate.

 - Fort Ticonderoga is a restored historic building from the 18th century where you can learn about the turbulent history of the area